-It gets insanely hot in our attic here in Texas, so I store all of my ornaments in a closet inside the house to protect them.
+- Keep ornaments inside.
+It gets insanely hot in our attic here in Texas, so I store all of my fragile ornaments in a closet inside the house to protect them.

 Christmas tree storage.

 We started with this large tree storage bag with wheels.
-We really liked the bag better than the box but with a nine foot very full tree, it was still a beast to get upstairs against gravity.
+We really liked the bag better than the box but with a nine foot, very full tree, it was still a beast to get upstairs against gravity.
 So the next year we also added this smaller bag.
 We now divide the tree sections into the two different bags.
 Not only are they lighter to move, it makes fitting the tree in the bag so simple!

-Another tip…I always make sure to keep the instructions, warranties, stands, extension cords, and light timers in the bag with the tree.
+SH&H Tip: Always make sure to keep the instructions, warranties, stands, extension cords, and light timers in the bag with the tree.

 Ribbon and bow storage.

-For holiday ribbon, if I still have the cardboard roll that the rest of my holiday ribbon came on, I wind it back on them.
+For holiday ribbon, if I still have the cardboard rolls that it came on, I wind it back on them.
 If I don’t have them, I simply roll up the ribbon without it so that it won’t get creased and store it in a bin.

 Wrapping paper storage.

-- One is to put everything in one of the many containers that are now made just for this purpose and are the perfect length for wrapping paper rolls.
-My favorites go under the bed and out of sight when not needed.
-You can use a plastic underbed box…
+- One is to put everything in a container that is made just for this purpose and is the perfect length for wrapping paper rolls like this freestanding box.
+Or I like to keep it under the bed and out of sight when I’m not using it so I use a plastic under bed storage box.